toolsplus/nx-forge/docs/reference/executors.md

  - <b id="#/properties/resourcePath">resourcePath</b>
 	 - _Path where resource files such as Custom UI output is placed relative to the outputPath._
 	 - Type: `string`
+ - <b id="#/properties/resourceOutputPathMap">resourceOutputPathMap</b>
+   - _Map of resource project names to their respective output path._
+   - Type: `object`
+   - Default: `{}`

+The executor tries to infer the output path of dependent resources (Custom UI) from the dependent project's `build` target configuration as follows:

+  1. if a mapping is defined using `resourceOutputPathMap` use the mapping
+  2. else if the `build` target definition has `options.outputPath` define use that
+  3. else use the `build` target's `outputs` definition, if there is only one entry

+In all other cases, the plugin will not be able to infer the build output path and the output path should be defined explicitly using the `resourceOutputPathMap` option.

 ## Deploy